-The network (considered at whatever level of aggregation) may communicate with its environment through weights or links from the environment to nodes within the network.
+A network (considered at whatever level of aggregation) may communicate with its environment through weights or links from the environment to nodes within the network.
 Nodes which receive information from links to the environment are defined as "input nodes", and nodes which pass information through links to the environment are called "output nodes."
 Nodes which have no direct connection to the environment are typically called "hidden nodes."
-In neural networks, the function of a node as input, hidden or output is usually fixed by biological or programming factors, but in social networks, individual nodes may play each of these roles under different circumstances.

 Input nodes receive information from the environment in the form of signals which alter their level of activation.
 In the general case, such signals can take on a wide variety of forms ranging from "simple, signed numbers of limited precision" to "...arbitrary symbolic messages to be passed among...units" (Rumelhart & McClelland, 1987, p.
-132), but they all represent communication as defined above, that is, transfer of information or energy from one node to another.
+132).